carpentries-incubator/hpc-intro/_episodes/15-transferring-files.md

 To copy a single file to or from the cluster, we can use `scp` ("secure copy").
 The syntax can be a little complex for new users, but we'll break it down.
+The `scp` command is a relative of the `ssh` command we used to access the system, and can use the same public-key authentication mechanism.

-To *upload to* another computer:
+To _upload to_ another computer:

 ```
 {{ site.local.prompt }} scp path/to/local/file.txt {{ site.remote.user }}@{{ site.remote.login }}:/path/on/{{ site.remote.name }}
 ```
 {: .language-bash}

-To *download from* another computer:
+To _download from_ another computer:

 ```
 {{ site.local.prompt }} scp {{ site.remote.user }}@{{ site.remote.login }}:/path/on/{{ site.remote.name }}/file.txt path/to/local/